truenas/middleware/docs/userguide/truenas_introduction.rst

 Introduction
 ------------

 Welcome to the TrueNAS® Administrator Guide.
-This Guide provides information about configuring and managing the TrueNAS® Unified Storage Appliance.
-Your iXsystems support engineer will assist with the appliance's initial setup and configuration.
+This Guide provides information about configuring and managing the TrueNAS® Unified Storage Array.
+Your iXsystems support engineer will assist with the array's initial setup and configuration.
 Once you are familiar with the configuration workflow, this document can be used as a reference guide to the many features provided by TrueNAS®.

 How This Guide is Organized